Pat Brown (cricketer)

-Patrick Rhys Brown (born 23 August 1998) is an English cricketer who plays for Worcestershire.
+Patrick Rhys Brown (born 23 August 1998) is an English cricketer who plays for Derbyshire, having previously played for Worcestershire.
 He made his international debut for England in November 2019.

 Domestic, T20 and franchise career

 Brown made his Twenty20 cricket debut for Worcestershire in the 2017 NatWest t20 Blast on 26 July 2017.
 He made his first-class debut for Worcestershire in the 2017 County Championship on 6 August 2017.
 He made his List A debut for Worcestershire in the 2018 Royal London One-Day Cup on 23 May 2018.